-Each Zone has a Trouble LED (see Figure 6.1).
-The Zone's Trouble LED will blink when the specific SLC issues occur (such as, a missing device or double address).
-If you press the Silence Key, it will cause the Zone Trouble LED to be on solid.
-Once the Zone Trouble is corrected, the LED will turn off.
+Each zone has a Trouble LED (see Figure 6.1).
+The Trouble LED will blink when specific SLC issues occur, such as a missing device or double address.
+Pressing the Silence key will cause the Zone Trouble LED to turn on solid.
+Once the zone trouble is corrected, the LED will turn off.